jerseyweeds/multistreamnews.tv/README.md

 ### Supporting the Project
 The page includes a "Buy me a coffee" donation feature in the header:
 1. **Access Donations**: Hover over the "Like this?
-Buy me a coffee" button to see PayPal and Venmo options
+Buy me a coffee" button to see PayPal, Apple Pay, and Venmo options
-2. **Choose Payment Method**: Click either PayPal or Venmo to open a QR code modal
+2. **Choose Payment Method**: Click either PayPal, Apple Pay, or Venmo to open a QR code modal
 3. **Scan QR Code**: Use your mobile device to scan the displayed QR code for easy payment
 4. **Close Modal**: Click the X button or outside the modal to close it